UGent-Woodlab/XCT.read-R-function/README.md

 - fun: The function to calculate the density in the selected area, can be "mean", "median", "min", "max", or "mean_top_x". "mean_top_x" calculates the mean of the x highest values in the selected area, the variable x should be set to a fraction between 0 and 1.
 - x: Fraction of the highest values to calculate the mean.
 Only used if fun = "mean_top_x".
 - removeNarrowRings: Removes density parameters of rings that are too small, set in minRingWidth.
 Can be either TRUE or FALSE.
 - minRingWidth: Minimum width of the ring in mm that should be used in density calculations, only if removeNarrowRings = TRUE.
+- overruleResolution: Overrule the resolution of the XCT data txts.
+If TRUE, the resolution of the XCT data is set to the resolution parameter.
+If FALSE, the resolution is set to the value in the ringwidth.txt file.
+- resolution: The resolution of the data in µm/pixel.
+Only used if overruleResolution = TRUE.

 ---